-There is a 1% NSR royalty payable to Newmont on any mineral production from the Imperial Project pursuant to the March 2017 Share Purchase Agreement.
+There is a 1% NSR royalty payable to Newmont Corporation ("Newmont") on any mineral production from the Imperial Project pursuant to the March 2017 Share Purchase Agreement, which was subsequently sold by Newmont to Maverix Metals Inc in 2020.

 In May 2019, the Company issued a 1% NSR royalty to Macquarie on any mineral production from the Imperial Project.